VincentVanlaer/mesa-school-labs/content/tuesday/lab-1.md

 {{< /details >}}

-As we introduced in the beginning of this minilab, the turbulent viscosity coefficient $\nu_{\mathrm{AM}}$ determines the efficiency of the transport of AM by diffusion.
+As we introduced in the beginning of this lab, the turbulent viscosity coefficient $\nu_{\mathrm{AM}}$ determines the efficiency of the transport of AM by diffusion.
 A very high value of $\nu_{\mathrm{AM}}$ induces very efficient AM transport and results in near solid body rotation rate as it is the case in convective regions.

 For the purpose of this lab we will **include an arbitrary viscosity coefficient $\nu_{\mathrm{AM}}=10^5 \;\mathrm{cm}^2\mathrm{/s}$ that is uniform throughout the star.**